 Jedd was born in Wetherby, West Yorkshire in 1968.
 His father Eddie was a jockey and trainer before Jedd was around.
 Jedd’s love of horses and racing came from his father and his mother Ena, a dentist.
+Jedd inherited the love of gambling from his grandfather.
 Following the award of his degree in Russian Language and Soviet Studies, Jedd’s ambition was to train and he graduated following a one-year National Horse Management Course, with distinction, from Cambridgeshire Agricultural College.

 After eight years as a Pupil Assistant, Travelling Head Lad and Assistant Trainer to Micky Hammond, Jedd applied for a dual purpose training licence and started up on his own.